DarraghReid/dara-MS1/README.md

 ## Design
 * Colour Scheme
     * The colours used in this project are rgb(124, 124, 124)/dark grey, rgb(238, 229, 233)/beige-pink, and rgb(243, 178, 114)/orange-yellow.
-    The beige-pink and orange-yellow compliment the colour scheme of the content (images and videos) while the dark grey offers a good dark constrast to the other two.
+    The beige-pink and orange-yellow compliment the colour scheme of the content (images and videos) while the dark grey offers a good dark contrast to the other two.

-* Typeography
+* Typography
     * The fonts used throughout the site are Roboto and Big Shoulders Inline Text.
     Big Shoulders Inline Text is used for the logo as well as all H1 headings, while Roboto is used in all other instances.